slick history¶

 hash-colours by user ID.

 JSON envelope.
-Each message carries Slack's full conversation object —
+Each message carries the Slack conversation object in

-expect permalink, bot_id (present for messages sent via Slack's API
+full — expect permalink, bot_id (present for messages sent via the Slack API

 even when the user field is a real user), reply_count, an embedded